 My Catastrophic Health Challenge – Kidney Cancer

-In October of 2017, Shirley and I were watching TV one Thursday night.
+In October of 2017, Shirley and I were watching TV one night.
 I went to the bathroom and looked down to see blood in the water.
 Lots of it.
 I wouldn’t say panic set in, but we were both obviously very concerned.
-I saw my primary physician that confirmed that I had blood in my urine.
+My first step was to see my primary physician that confirmed that I had blood in my urine.
 He sent me on to a urologist.
 She conducted another urine test and confirmed the same.
 She also checked my bladder and told me I needed a CT Scan so they could get a better look at what was going on.
 This process took about two weeks.

-Shirley and I then went to see her to get the results of the CT Scan.
+Shirley and I then went back to get the results of the CT Scan.
 She poked her head in the door and said, “we need to talk”.
 Not the words you want coming from your doctor after a test like that.
 She proceeded to share that I had a 13-centimeter mass (about 5 inches) around my left kidney.
 She suspected that the kidney hadn’t been functioning in quite some time.
-She wasn’t giving me a kidney cancer diagnosis just yet.
+I wasn't being given a kidney cancer diagnosis just yet.
 But she was scheduling surgery immediately to remove both the mass and the kidney.
 And, then send everything to the lab to see what we were dealing with.

 I went in about a week later for the surgery.
 It was a very difficult time of course.
 Thankfully they did remove the entire mass and damaged kidney, although they had to remove part of one of my ribs to get it out safely.
 After about a week the lab report confirmed that it was stage 2 cancer of the kidney.
 I would be getting scans every 3 months, then extending to 6 months, then a year for the next 5 years.

 Let me share with you at this point that Shirley and I have always been conscious of our health.
 We were not overweight.
 We worked out for months at a time and then would lay off.
 Then get back at it again.
 When I was 55 and she was 45 we got into CrossFit training.
 We both looked the best we had since maybe in our 20’s.
-We watched our diet.
+Our diet was important, of course.
 We drank alcohol but not to excess.
 I would say we took better care of ourselves than the vast majority of people regardless of age.
 But obviously it wasn’t enough to stave off cancer.

-The Pathway to Wellness – Restore Your Digestive Health
+The Pathway to Optimal Health – Restore Your Digestive Health

 Once I was home and had started my long road to recovery we dug even deeper into our diet.
 Partly because I had to.
 When you only have one kidney left you should make some adjustments for sure.
 But Shirley was also having some issues with her digestive system.
 She felt fine in the morning before she ate.
 But even the smallest amount of food or a glass of water made her belly bloat.
 This would continue as she drank and ate though out the day giving her what she calls, a “hard pooch”.
 She also felt pain and fatigue at times, and her skin just didn’t look healthy.